-- 1. General Objectives: Research, Education, Protection - (a) to focus on nexus of culture and nature - (i) promote sustainable extraction strategies for plants/animals (e.g. Corozo) - (ii) education of community to participation in long term management of El Pilar - (iii) encourage dissemination and publication of preliminary results - (b) To promote solicited science and independent science - (i) standardized data collection methods to facilitate comparisons - (ii) UTM grid location of data sites - (iii) comparable recording techniques
+- 1. General Objectives: Research, Education, Protection - (a) To focus on nexus of culture and nature - (i) promote sustainable extraction strategies for plants/animals (e.g. Corozo) - (ii) education of community to participation in long term management of El Pilar - (iii) encourage dissemination and publication of preliminary results - (b) To promote solicited science and independent science that creatively considers culture and nature

-(c) To develop a comprehensive Geographic Information System (GIS) (include all scientific data within the reserve boundaries)

-(d) To organize a research committee made up of research scientists working in the area

-(i) to establish peer review process to evaluate research

-(ii) to develop "handbook" for systematic and vicarious information gathered within the reserve and to encourage dissemination to the community

-(iii) to promote centralized database of information (all information available, preliminary field reports of research/observations)

-(iv) to track and coordinate access to preliminary reports and other grey literature

-(v) to promote and facilitate research and permit process at El Pilar

-(vi) to facilitate scientific enterprise and communications between scientists and between the committee and governments

-- (vii) to promote periodic scientific roundtables

-- (viii) to attract more research projects
+- (i) standardized data collection methods to facilitate comparisons - (ii) UTM grid location of data sites - (iii) comparable recording techniques - (iv) maintain highest standards of scientific research - (c) To develop a comprehensive Geographic Information System (GIS) (include all scientific data within the reserve boundaries) - (d) To organize a research committee made up of research scientists working in the area - (i) to establish peer review process to evaluate research - (ii) to develop "handbook" for systematic and vicarious information gathered within the reserve and to encourage dissemination to the community - (iii) to promote centralized database of information (all information available, preliminary field reports of research/observations) - (iv) to track and coordinate access to preliminary reports and other grey literature - (v) to promote and facilitate research and permit process at El Pilar - (vi) to facilitate scientific enterprise and communications between scientists and between the committee and governments - (vii) to promote periodic scientific roundtables - (viii) to attract more research projects

-- 2. General Activities:
+2. General Activities:

-- (a) Short Term

-- (i) develop teachers packages (audio/visual kits) for schools

-(ii) contribute illustrative information to the Be Pukte and other community repositories (iii) incorporate new data into the trail guide for the EP reserve

-(iv) document the EP reserve research and development process

-- (v) issues to address

-- permit-processing

-- areas of investigation

-- research advisory committee

-- (b) Medium Term

-(i) the Visitor Center and associated educational presentations on research programs

-- (c) Long Term

-- (i) promote model for interdisciplinary research
+- (a) Short Term - (i) develop teachers packages (audio/visual kits) for schools - (ii) contribute illustrative information to the Be Pukte and other community repositories - (iii) incorporate new data into the trail guide for the El Pilar Archaeological Reserve - (iv) document the El Pilar Archaeological Reserve research and development process - (v) issues to address - permit-processing - areas of investigation - research advisory committee - (b) Medium Term - (i) Visitor Center and associated educational presentations on research programs - (ii) Promotion of the forest-as-a-Garden model for El Pilar - (c) Long Term - (i) Promote model for interdisciplinary research - (ii) Realize the conceptual integration of culture and nature the Athens Charter 1931, the Venice Charter 1964, and the Burra Charter 1966

-- 3. Cultural Resources Objectives
+3. Cultural Resources Objectives

+(a) To adhere to the conservation principles:
-(a) To understand the prehistory, history, and contemporary development of El Pilar (archaeological, survey, excavation, archives, library)

-(b) To promote a coherent archaeological conservation program for all of El Pilar

-(c) To develop a conservation monitoring program to maintain El Pilar

-(d) To adopt the theme of Travel Through Time and View Everyday Life
+- (b) To understand the prehistory, history, and contemporary development of El Pilar (archaeological, survey, excavation, archives, library) - (c) To promote a coherent archaeological conservation program for all of El Pilar - (d) To develop a conservation monitoring program to maintain El Pilar - (e) To adopt the theme of Travel Through Time and View Everyday Life -past, present, future